UK TV drama Cold Feet digitally alters Singapore footage deemed too English

 An executive from post-production house Molinare, Daniel Mark Millar, was cited in a report by British magazine Radio Times on Feb 10 saying that the cast and crew of ITV's Cold Feet had spent some time filming in Singapore for the most recent series.

-However, when they returned from filming, what was shot was considered not authentic enough because the crew had shot scenes in what was described as Singapore's "Englishtown".
+However, when they returned from filming, what was shot was considered not authentic enough because the crew had filmed scenes in what was described as Singapore's "Englishtown".

 "They actually did shoot this in Singapore, but for some reason they shot it in 'Englishtown'.
 You know, we have a Chinatown in London, they have an Englishtown in Singapore," Millar said in the report.